reggi/shopify-liquid-functions/readme.md

 # Shopify Liquid Functions

+I hate repeating myself in shopify liquid, so to abide by the [Don't repeat yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself) (DRY) principle of software development, I created a spec for creating reusable functions in Shopify Liquid.

 I've been using a technique for a little while now to create functions in shopify.
 With it's own sort of spec.
 I've been making them more and more, this repo will be dedicated to housing them.

 ## Example Function